MattHodge/matthodge.github.io/_posts/2018-07-21-up-your-cloudformation-game-with-vscode.md

 AWS CloudFormation is an amazing tool for infrastructure as code.

-What used to take weeks to do on premises is now possible in a few minutes with some JSON, or better yet, YAML.
+What used to take weeks to do on-premises, is now possible in a few minutes with some JSON, or better yet, YAML.

 This doesn't mean we can't do better and improve our efficiency even more.